makewebspace/demiurgs-game/README.md

 # Demiurgs Game
 The game was developed to pass the test task.
+As a result, you can check the [demo](https://makewebspace.github.io/demiurgs-game/).

 ![Actions Status](https://github.com/makewebspace/demiurgs-game/workflows/build-and-deploy/badge.svg)